CartoDB/carto.js/doc/api_methods.md

 Infowindows provide additional interactivity for your published map, controlled by layer events.
 It enables interaction and overrides the layer interactivity.
 A pop-up information window appears when a viewer clicks, or hovers their mouse over, select data on your map.

 **Note:** By default, the `vis.addInfowindow` code enables interactivity for the infowindow with the "click" action.
-If you are using the "hover" action for your infowindow, you will still have to enable interactivity with 'viz.addInfowindow`, and include additional parameters for the hover action with the `visOverlay` options.
+If you are using the "hover" action for your infowindow, you will still have to enable interactivity with `viz.addInfowindow`, and include additional parameters for the hover action with the `visOverlay` options.

 #### Arguments